 - basic sewing supplies

-- Download pattern template.
+- Download the pattern template.
 Prepare the main fabric by attaching fusible fleece.
-Each brand is different so be sure to follow manufactures instructions.
+Each brand is different so be sure to follow the manufactures instructions.

-- Cut out mini wallet pattern from main fabric and lining.
+- Cut out mini wallet pattern from the main fabric and lining.

-- Sandwich the main fabric and lining with right sides together.
+- Sandwich the main fabric and lining with the right sides together.
 Pin in place.

-- Fold under the seam allowance at opening and edge stitch closed.
+- Fold under the seam allowance at the opening and edge stitch closed.

-- Flip up the bottom straight edge of wallet to match the fold line on pattern.
+- Flip the bottom straight edge of the wallet up to match the fold line on the pattern.
 (Approximately 3″.)
-Pin sides in place and all around straight stitch 1/4″ from edge.
+Pin sides in place and all-around straight stitch 1/4″ from the edge.